alanarzumanjan/alanarzumanjan/README.md

 Hey, I'm Alan 👨‍💻.
 Programming student and Arch Linux user🐧.
-My `Purpose` is to gain practical experience and contribute to real-world development teams while mastering modern technologies and improving my language skills.
+My `Purpose` is to gain practical experience and contribute to real-world development teams while mastering modern technologies and improving my language skills, and work for the benefit of humanity.

 🧰 **My Skills**